acknapp/weaponofchoice/README.md

 # Weapon Of Choice
 A 2021 Global Game Jam game.
+Made with Libgdx.

 ## Code Requirements
 * Java 8 (or equivalent)